Sri Lanka in 8 days: temples, nature, and the ocean

 The day begins with an epic challenge: climbing the legendary Sigiriya Rock , also known as "Lion Rock."
 Climbing its 1,200 steps , amid frescoes and hanging gardens, we feel like kings and queens of old.
 After admiring the view, we visit the mystical cave temples of Dambulla , carved directly into the rock and filled with paintings and golden statues.
 In the afternoon, we stop in a spice garden , where we learn the secrets of Ayurvedic medicine amid the scents of cinnamon, vanilla, and curry.
 We end the day with the arrival in Kandy , where the Sacred Temple of the Tooth Relic , one of the most revered sites in the country, awaits us.

 Our journey continues toward the cool central hills.
-We visit a tea plantation and a factory , where we discover how the famous Ceylon tea is made, from picking the leaves to the final tasting.
-Then comes one of the most anticipated moments: the legendary panoramic train to Ella .
+We visit a tea plantation and factory, where we discover how the famous Ceylon tea is made, from picking the leaves to the final tasting.
+Then we board the legendary panoramic train to Ella .
 Sitting by the open windows, we pass bridges, waterfalls, and lush green landscapes: it feels like we're in a movie.

 1 night: Hikkaduwa